Virtual Women’s Art Recovery Support Group

 Who’s it for?

-All self-identified women and nonbinary folks seeking a supportive space for healing through creativity.*
+All self-identified women and nonbinary folks seeking a supportive space for healing and creativity.* All levels of experience welcome—beginners to seasoned artists.

 What to bring?